petri-labs/mokita/x/superfluid/README.md

 The AssetType query returns what type of superfluid asset a denom is.
 AssetTypes are meant for when we support more types of assets for superfluid staking than just LP shares.
-Each AssetType has a different algorithm used to get its "Osmo equivalent value".
+Each AssetType has a different algorithm used to get its "Moki equivalent value".

 We represent different types of superfluid assets as different enums.
 Currently, only enum `1` is actually used.
 Enum value `0` is reserved